UPDATE SUMMER 2021

 2. Status of Reopening

 Since the beginning of the pandemic, we have been here for you.
-In addition, we have been in the office for full-time, regular patient care since June 1, 2020.
-We completed a "soft opening to permit our patients and staff to acclimate to the changes induced by the viral crisis that has forced us to shut down our work, our travel and our lives.
+In addition, we have been in the office for full-time, regular patient care since June 1, 2020 when we completed a "soft re-opening” to permit our patients and staff to acclimate to the changes induced by the viral crisis that has forced us to shut down our work, our travel and our lives.